 In other news, according to Edison International CEO and president Pedro Pizarro, videos of the Eaton Fire's early stages are "concerning" and could suggest a potential link to Southern California Edison equipment.

-Contact Our Eaton Canyon Wildfire Attorneys Today
+Contact An Eaton Wildfire Lawyer Today

 Call us today for a free consultation if you or a loved one suffered losses like property damage, injury or evacuation costs due to the Eaton Fire.
 We never charge you a fee until and unless we obtain a recovery, and our lawyers have extensive experience in helping victims of California wildfires.
 Call us today.